nkashaev/Replication_SRPwME/README.md

 This folder contains functions and modules used in the first application that do not use CUDA.

--   `ED_data_load.jl` â this function loads the data.
+-   `ED_data_load.jl`  -- this function loads the data.

--   `ED_det_test.jl` â this function computes the rejection rate of the deterministic test of the ED-model.
+-   `ED_det_test.jl`  -- this function computes the rejection rate of the deterministic test of the ED-model.

--   `myfun_recoverdelta.jl` â the moment function for constructing the confidence set for the average discount factor.
+-   `myfun_recoverdelta.jl`  -- the moment function for constructing the confidence set for the average discount factor.

--   `myfun.jl` â the moment function for testing the ED-model.
+-   `myfun.jl`  -- the moment function for testing the ED-model.

--   `warm_start_searchdelta_justcvex_delta.jl` â this function generates the initial element of the MCMC chain for constructing the confidence set for the average discount factor.
+-   `warm_start_searchdelta_justcvex_delta.jl`  -- this function generates the initial element of the MCMC chain for constructing the confidence set for the average discount factor.

--   `warm_start_searchdelta_justcvex.jl` â this function generates the initial element of the MCMC chain for testing the ED-model.
+-   `warm_start_searchdelta_justcvex.jl`  -- this function generates the initial element of the MCMC chain for testing the ED-model.

 `cudafunctions`
 ---------------

 This folder contains functions and modules used in the first application that use CUDA.

--   `cuda_chainfun_delta.jl` â this code generates the MCMC chain for constructing the confidence set for the average discount factor.
+-   `cuda_chainfun_delta.jl`  -- this code generates the MCMC chain for constructing the confidence set for the average discount factor.

--   `cuda_chainfun.jl` â this code generates the MCMC chain for testing the ED-model.
+-   `cuda_chainfun.jl`  -- this code generates the MCMC chain for testing the ED-model.

--   `cuda_fastoptim_counter.jl` â this code constructs the objective function for computing the confidence set for the average discount factor.
+-   `cuda_fastoptim_counter.jl`  -- this code constructs the objective function for computing the confidence set for the average discount factor.

--   `cuda_fastoptim.jl` â this code constructs the objective function for testing the ED-model.
+-   `cuda_fastoptim.jl`  -- this code constructs the objective function for testing the ED-model.

 `deterministic_test`
 --------------------

--   `1App_dt.jl` â the code applies the deterministic test to the survey data set.
+-   `1App_dt.jl`  -- the code applies the deterministic test to the survey data set.
 These results are used in the main text of Section 7.1.

 **Machine/Execution time:** PC1 / 1 min.